KimChanaDev/book-nest-svelte/README.md

 # 📚 Book Nest

-Book Nest is a modern personal library management application that allows you to create, organize, and share your book collection.
+This is small practice project, a personal library management application that allows you to create, organize, and share your book collection.
 Built with SvelteKit and powered by Supabase, it features an AI-powered book scanning capability using OpenAI's GPT-4 Vision to automatically recognize books from shelf photos.

 ## ✨ Features